daniellovell/AMSDesignBench/README.md

 - Questions: each item defines one or more analysis questions with a rubric and required sections.
 - Rubrics: each question references an item-local rubric JSON via `rubric_path` (relative to the item directory).
 Global rubrics are not used.
 - Prompts: the runner embeds the artifact and prompt template; required sections must be present in responses.
 - Scoring: a deterministic rubric matches required statements and checks groundedness (referencing real IDs).
-Optional judge adds anchored, knowledge-aware scoring.
+A judge is always invoked for anchored, knowledge-aware scoring; reports display judge scores.
 - Reports: results are written to `outputs/<run_id>/` and auto-rendered to `outputs/latest/report/index.html`.

 **Pretraining/Overfitting Mitigations**
 - Mandatory SPICE randomization: before prompting, the SPICE netlist is randomized per item/question and embedded in the prompt.
   - Shuffles device/source statement order while preserving `.model/.param/.control` headers and `.SUBCKT … .ENDS` blocks; continuation lines are kept with their device.
-  - Jitters sizes within safe bounds: MOS `W` ×[0.85, 1.15], `L` ×[0.95, 1.05]; capacitors ×[0.7, 1.3].
+  - Jitters sizes within safe bounds: MOS `W` *[0.85, 1.15], `L` *[0.95, 1.05]; capacitors *[0.7, 1.3].
 Units are preserved.
   - Connectivity and topology are unchanged; instance/net names remain stable for groundedness.
   - Deterministic per-item seeds: derived from `meta.gen_seed` or a stable hash; the seed used is recorded in results as `artifact_randomization.seed`.
 - Topology identification required: prompts include a mandatory `Topology` section; rubrics require correct topology identification scoped to that section (prevents accidental credit elsewhere in the answer).